Soft and Fluffy Homemade Pumpkin Waffles

 - Cinnamon sugar

-- Apple sauce and a simple vanilla icing drizzle (icing sugar mixed with milk and vanilla)
+- Apple sauce and a simple vanilla icing drizzle

-- Yogurt and honey
+- Yogurt, nuts, and honey

-- Banana and Nutella (my daughter’s favourite!)
+- Banana and Nutella

 What to serve along side your pumpkin waffles?